 When you make a purchase at your favorite retailer, you either swipe or insert your chip card into the POS terminal.
 The magnetic strip on your card contains your bank information, which enables the retailer to take the proper funds from your account.
 This magnetic strip was first used in 1950 and remains on major credit cards today.
 The issue with this magnetic strip is risk of fraud.
 When your bank information is stored on a magnetic strip, it makes it easy for hackers to steal your bank information and make fraudulent charges.
 Even with the evolution of chip cards, there is still a great risk of compromising your bank information, especially if retailers haven’t updated to chip card readers, and since cards still have magnetic strips.

 So, technology experts developed contactless payment.
 You can pay for goods and services through a card, mobile devices, watches, and other wearable devices.
-It makes transactions quick and painless, at any business with the right equipment and display the ‘Wi-Fi’ symbol on their POS or terminal.
-If your business payment system does not show this symbol or you are not sure about accepting Contactless Payments, talk to a local payments professional about getting new hardware.
+It makes transactions quick and painless, for any business with the right equipment and display the ‘Wi-Fi’ symbol on their POS or terminal.
+If your business payment system does not show this symbol, or you are not sure about accepting Contactless Payments, talk to a local payment professional about getting new hardware.

 How do contactless payments work?